Before using the Peachtree Inventory Adjuster on your own data, you should play around with it

 Now we are ready to work with the data in Excel.
 Click the View/Edit Inventory button.
 This will

-start the specified Excel workbook, delete the spreadsheet PeachtreeInventoryAdjustment.xls,
+start the specified Excel workbook, delete the spreadsheet PeachtreeInventoryAdjustment.xls, if it

 exists, create a new spreadsheet with the same name, and load it with the latest data from